Rick Astley discography

 His fifth studio album, Keep It Turned On, was released in December 2001.
-The album did not chart on most major music charts internationally, but peaked at number 56 on the German Albums Chart.
+The album did not chart on most major music charts internationally, but peaked at No. 56 on the German Albums Chart.
 Two singles were released from the album "Sleeping" and "Keep It Turned On".
 "Sleeping" peaked at No. 60 in Germany and No. 69 in Switzerland.

 Astley's sixth studio album, Portrait, was released in October 2005.
-The album peaked at number 26 on the UK Albums Chart, becoming his first album to chart in the UK since Free in 1991.
+The album peaked at No. 26 on the UK Albums Chart, becoming his first album to chart in the UK since Free in 1991.
 Another album, My Red Book, was planned to be released in January 2013.
 This unreleased album contains songs such as "Lights Out", "Superman" and "Goodbye But Not the End".
 "Let It Rain" and "I Like the Sun" appear on his album 50.
 "Lights Out" was released in 2010, his first single released in the UK for almost 17 years.

 His seventh studio album, 50, was released in June 2016.
-The album peaked at number 1 on the UK Albums Chart, becoming Astley's first number-one album since his 1987 debut album, Whenever You Need Somebody.
-"Keep Singing" was released as the lead single from the album on 6 April 2016, peaking to number 127 on the UK Singles Chart.
+The album peaked at No. 1 on the UK Albums Chart, becoming Astley's first number-one album since his 1987 debut album, Whenever You Need Somebody.
+"Keep Singing" was released as the lead single from the album on 6 April 2016, peaking to No. 127 on the UK Singles Chart.
 "Angels on My Side" was released as the second single from the album on 13 May 2016.

 His eighth studio album, Beautiful Life, was released in July 2018.
-The album peaked at number 6 on the UK Albums Chart, becoming Astley's fifth top ten album in the United Kingdom.
+The album peaked at No. 6 on the UK Albums Chart, becoming Astley's fifth top-ten album in the United Kingdom.
 The album includes the singles "Beautiful Life" and "Empty Heart".

 His greatest hits album, The Best of Me, was released in October 2019.
 The first compilation to be compiled by Astley, it features hit singles and album tracks throughout Astley's career.
 The deluxe version of the album includes a second disc which features several pianoforte versions of the singles featured on the first disc.
 A pianoforte version of "Never Gonna Give You Up" is included on the first disc.